 The remainder of this paper is organized as follows.
 In Section 2 we describe several works related to our problem.
 In Section 3 we formally define ROLDARP and describe the variations: V-ROLDARP (where edge weights are varying), complete-bipartite ROLDARP, and single-source ROLDARP.
 In Section 4 we prove that no deterministic online algorithm can be competitive for V-ROLDARP.
 In Section 5 we present a 2-competitive algorithm for ROLDARP.
 In Section 6.1 we present a 1-competitive algorithm for complete bipartite ROLDARP and in Section 6.2 we present an optimal algorithm for single-source ROLDARP.
-In Section 7 we present experimental results of our ROLDARP algorithm on various examples.
-Finally in Section 8 we summarize our results and discuss some possible extensions.
+Finally in Section 7 we summarize our results and discuss some possible extensions.